Shudder4K/Quantum_task/README.md

 - **Process**:
   - Use the `kagglehub` library to download the dataset: `isaienkov/deforestation-in-ukraine`.
   - Verify the path to the downloaded data to ensure successful access.
+  - In this case two pictures from dataset were transfered into project folder
 ---

 ### **2. Preprocessing Sentinel-2 Images**